AstroTechies/AstroModLoaderPython/README.md

 ## Overview

-This tool is manages your Astronner Mods in UE4 pak file form.
+This tool is manages your Astronner Mods in UE4 pak file form.<br />
+Thanks to atenfyr for making the mod integrator part.

 ## What does it do?